 This page includes information on how to change the status of a section.
-Changing a status includes dropping a section or changing from graded to Credit/No Credit.
-This page also includes Summer & Fall 2020 Registration dates, in addition to helpful videos for the registration process.
+Changing a status includes adding or dropping a section, or changing to or from Pass/D/F. This page also includes Spring 2021 Registration dates, in addition to helpful videos for the registration process.

 To initiate a drop, students must complete the following steps:

 - Communicate with your academic advisor to discuss the drop.
 What are the ramifications of the drop?
 This is required before taking any additional steps.

 - Reach out to the Financial Aid Office (email@example.com ) if there are any questions or concerns about scholarship requirements or dropping below full-time status.

 - From your SU email account, email your instructor to request the drop.
 Copy your academic advisor on the email.
 Once received, your instructor will initiate a petition to drop the section.
 The instructor will not initiate the drop unless the email was sent from your SU email and copies your academic advisor.

 - Allow up to one week for processing.